RunestoneInteractive/httlads/_sources/WorldFacts/screenscrape_cids.rst

 Lets make a todo list:

-1. We need to add a column to our wd dataframe that contains the numerical country id.
+1. We need to add a column to our wd DataFrame that contains the numerical country id.
 Where can we get this data?
 There may be some CSV files with this information already in them, but this is a good chance to learn about a common technique used by data scientists